QAN3103/Muskelultraschall/README.md

 This project contains the necessary code to train an artificial neuronal network (ANN), a support vector machine model (SVM) and a logistic regression (LoRe) model to detect Muscle Atrophy from B-Mode ultrasound images.
 The dataset consists of a total of 258 images, including 129 normal images and 129 images showing pathological changes.
 Each image is assigned an imaginary Patient_ID in the format 'TU_xx_123'.
 Although the images are classified into four grades according to Heckmatt and Dubowitz [1], this project only distinguishes between normal findings (Grade 1) and pathological findings (Grades 2 to 4).

 ## Road Map
-The code consists of the following main steps:
+The project consists of the following main steps:

 ### 1) Manual Image Segmentation into Bone and Muscle Segments
-Before feature engineering, a region of interest (ROI) from the bone and muscle was segmented from each image.
+Before feature engineering, a region of interest (ROI) from the bone and muscle was manually segmented from each image.
 For the bone segments, an image size of 256x256 pixels was set.
 In contrast, the muscle segments were chosen to be smaller, at 128x128 pixels, to ensure that only the relevant muscle structures were included in the image segment..
 The dataset including the segmented images can be found under: https://hessenbox.tu-darmstadt.de/getlink/fiVDHQ1W6ENZpitGHe3EPTJ7/

 ### 2) Splitting the data into Training Set and Test Set and Calculating Features
 The 'Features_Calculation_final.py' script demonstrates the feature calculation process.
 It begins by loading the reference data and then splits it into training and test sets.
 A validation set is ignored due to the limited data available.
 For both sets, the script calculates features based on the segmented bone and muscle regions.
 Once the feature computation is complete, the results are saved into separate CSV files.